 Stand Together also operates in several local Jewish schools through a grant from the Jewish Healthcare Foundation.
 These programs include the girls’ schools at Hillel Academy and Yeshiva School (both in Squirrel Hill, Pittsburgh, PA, home of one of the country’s largest Jewish population).

 In the 2019-2020 school year, 24 schools participated in the program.
 We expect many of our previous schools to return in the 2021-2022 school years as the pandemic calms down and schools have more stability.
 In addition, we have received additional funding and are planning to aggressively expand next year.
 If you represent a school in Allegheny County, please reach out to Danyelle Borish to schedule a meeting and to learn more about the program.

 Check out our project playlist on YouTube!

 At the end of the year, all the Stand Together school students and advisors come together for a Recognition Event in the spring.
 A well-known speaker shares his/her recovery story and the students share their projects in a formal presentation.
 In addition, the students display and/or demonstrate their projects for their peers in a table ‘fair-style’ format, learning from each other and getting ideas for the next year.
 Community members, supporters, service providers, friends, and family are all invited to congratulate the students for the great work they’ve done to end stigma in their schools.

-Click here to read about last year’s event!
+Click here to read about this year’s event!